-- Is the oil on the dipstick a creamy tan and is the oil thick?
-Or...
+1.)
+The oil on the dipstick is a creamy tan and is the oil thick.

-- Is the oil on the dipstick its normal color and viscosity
+2.)
+The oil on the dipstick is its normal color and viscosity.

 Let's take a look at what your test results mean:

-CASE 1: The color of the oil is a light tan, like ‘coffee with too much cream’, this confirms that the Head Gasket is Blown and that it's letting coolant mix with the engine oil.
+CASE 1: The color of the oil is a light tan, like ‘coffee with too much creamer’.
+This confirms that the head gasket is blown and that it's letting coolant mix with the engine oil.

 If you're wondering why the oil looks like this?
 The principal reason is that your 3.5L/4.2L GM equipped vehicle over-heated and:

-CASE 2: The color of the engine oil is normal, Although this is a good result, it does not confirm the condition of the head gasket yet, go to: TEST 2: Combustion Gases Shooting Out From An Open Radiator.
+CASE 2: The color of the engine oil is normal.
+Although this is a good result, it does not confirm the condition of the head gasket yet, go to: TEST 2: Combustion Gases Shooting Out From An Open Radiator.